magento/devdocs/guides/v2.1/cloud/live/sens-data-over.md

 ![How configuration variable values are determined]({{ site.baseurl }}common/images/cloud_vars_flow-diagram.png){:width="550px"}

-As the diagram shows, we get configuration values as follows:
+As the diagram shows, we get configuration values in the following order:

 1. From an environment variable.
 2. From `config.local.php`.